coreinfrastructure/best-practices-badge/criteria.md

 *Warning flags*

-- The project MUST enable some compiler warnings (e.g. "-Wall"), a "safe" language mode (e.g., "use strict", "use warnings", or similar), and/or use a separate "linter" tool to look for code quality errors or common simple mistakes. [warnings]
+- The project MUST enable some compiler warning flagss (e.g. "-Wall"), a "safe" language mode (e.g., "use strict", "use warnings", or similar), and/or use a separate "linter" tool to look for code quality errors or common simple mistakes, if there is at least one OSS tool that can implement this criterion in the selected language. [warnings]*
 - The project MUST address the issues that are found (by fixing them or marking them in the source code as false positives).
-Ideally there would be no warnings, but a project MAY accept some warnings (typically less than 1 warning per 100 lines or less than 10 warnings). [warnings-fixed]
+Ideally there would be no warnings, but a project MAY accept some warnings (typically less than 1 warning per 100 lines or less than 10 warnings). [warnings-fixed]*
-- It is RECOMMENDED that projects be maximally strict, but this is not always practical. [warnings-strict]
+- It is RECOMMENDED that projects be maximally strict, but this is not always practical. [warnings-strict]*
-- This criterion is not required if there is no OSS tool that can implement this criterion in the selected language. [warnings-irrelevant]
+- Criteria for warning flags, safe language mode, or a separate linter are not required if there is no OSS tool that can implement this in the selected language.

 ### Security